 For the best feng shui, you want to have the air and energy flow easily around and under you while you're in bed.
 One of the areas we often forget about is underneath the bed.
 What do you have under there?
 The best case scenario is absolutely nothing under the bed, so that the qi can flow around you smoothly while you’re asleep.
 This creates good health and balance.

 If you have to have storage under the bed, stick to soft sleep related items like linens, pillows, and towels.
-You definitely want to avoid anything that is emotionally charged like divorce papers or weapons.
+You definitely want to avoid anything that is emotionally charged.
 But it’s also helpful to find a new home for active items like shoes, luggage, and books.
 Store that stuff somewhere else!

 The type of bed is also helpful to look at in this case.
 Make sure there’s actually some space under the bed, and the frame is not all the way to the ground.
 Again, we want the energy to be able to flow around you freely.